 Thus, the consumer gains {nothing}, \emph{ex ante} and \emph{ex interim}, from the ability to disclose her type using simple evidence.
 If one takes the model of simple evidence as a stylized representation of track / do-not-track regulations, our analysis implies that this form of consumer protection does not benefit consumers in a monopolistic environment relative to a benchmark that prohibits personalized pricing.
 Instead, richer forms of verifiable disclosure are needed.
-We turn to constructing a segmentation with rich evidence that increases consumer surplus, both ex ante and ex interim.